ojayii/todosxx/README.md

 Users should be able to:

 - Add todo items through the input field at the bottom of the page.
-- Remove completed todos by checking the checkbox inside of the todo item.
+- 'Check' completed todos by clicking the checkbox inside of the todo item.
+- Checked/completed todos get removed from the 'pending' tab, and move into the 'completed' tab.
+- 'Uncheck' completed todos by clicking the checkbox inside the completed todo item.
+- Permanently delete todo items by clicking the 'x' button inside of completed todo items.
-- Search through todo items with the aid of the search field at the top of the page
+- Search through pending todo items with the aid of the search field at the top of the page
 - Todo items should persist on page reload.

 ### Links